Whitefield, Oklahoma: Geography

+Whitefield is located in northwestern Haskell County on high ground south of the Canadian River.

 Oklahoma State Highways 2 and 9 intersect in the center of Whitefield.
 OK-2 leads north 16 mi to Interstate 40 near Warner and south 10 mi to Kinta, while OK-9 leads east 6 mi to Stigler, the Haskell county seat, and west 23 mi to Eufaula.

+According to the United States Census Bureau, the town has a total area of 4.8 km2, of which 4.4 km2 are land and 0.4 km2, or 8.81%, are water.